THE NEW YEAR STARTS NOW

 This is National Poetry Month, an opportunity for all of us to consider the place of poetry in our lives.
 When I first began to read poetry, I was in those years when my feelings were confused and confusing, and I felt I was under water.
 I found that poetry validated those feelings, or at least that confusion.
 The big themes were loss, longing, loneliness, and Love (yes, with a capital L).

-JOIN ME FOR A VERY SPECIAL EVENT: THE 2010 PAGES & PLACES BOOK FESTIVAL!
+JOIN ME FOR A VERY SPECIAL DAY: THE 2010 PAGES & PLACES BOOK FESTIVAL!
 SCRANTON, PA – SATURDAY, OCT.
 2nd